adamhsparks/AWD_ShB_Interaction/README.md

 ```
 Clone the repository to your local hard drive.

-This repository uses the [Packrat](https://cran.r-project.org/package=packrat) package for reproducibility so the initial start up may be slowed with package installations.
-This will automatically be handled so that all the versions of R packages used for this analysis are the same across computers.

 The [munge](munge) folder contains all the preprocessing and raw data visualisation scripts.
 It is worth looking at these to see how the raw data are handled prior to analysis.

 The [graphs](graphs) folder contains graphs from munging and the [README.md](graphs/README.md) file displays them in an ordered fashion.